wikipedia.org

 Abstract -- The invention

-of flapping wings which have a modifiable profile or an aileron in an
+a pair of flapping wings which have a modifiable profile or an

-external wing section located at a distance from the fuselage, said
+aileron in an external wing section located at a distance from

-the flapping wings are urged into a neutral position during a flight
+such that the flapping wings are urged into a neutral position

-from the aircraft in phases by stretching and bending his or her legs.
+in phases by stretching and bending his or her legs.
+The

 Ornithopter